Zhang-Yihao/zhang-yihao.github.io/_pages/about.md

 - *2024.06*: &nbsp;🎉 I am graduating from Peking University and starting my Ph.D.
 My undergraduate thesis, [Automata Extraction from Transformers](https://arxiv.org/pdf/2406.05564), is posted on arxiv.
 - *2024.05*: &nbsp;🎉 Our paper, [On the Duality Between Sharpness-Aware Minimization and Adversarial Training](https://arxiv.org/pdf/2402.15152), is accepted by ICML 2024.
 - *2024.04*: &nbsp;🎉 I finished my paper, [Towards General Conceptual Model Editing via Adversarial Representation Engineering](https://arxiv.org/pdf/2404.13752), which is posted on arxiv.
 Our [repository](https://github.com/Zhang-Yihao/Adversarial-Representation-Engineering) has got 5 stars🌟 on GitHub!
-- *2024.03*: &nbsp;🔗 2 Papers (as first author and second-to-last author, respectively) accepted by ICLR 2024 R2-FM Workshop.
+- *2024.03*: &nbsp;🎉 2 Papers (as first author and second-to-last author, respectively) accepted by ICLR 2024 R2-FM Workshop.
 - *2023.12*: &nbsp;💸 My application for the Beijing Natural Science Foundation Undergraduate "Initiating Research" Program has been approved.
 - *2023.10*: &nbsp;✈️ I am now going to Singapore Management University for a six-month exchange.
 - *2023.09*: &nbsp;🎉 Our paper, [MedTiny: Enhanced Mediator Modeling Language for Scalable Parallel Algorithms](https://qrs23.techconf.org/download/webpub/pdfs/QRS-C2023-56EpUKA3a3CGa6xc1KYNzL/593900a441/593900a441.pdf), is accepted by QRS-C 2023.